owengage/fastnbt/README.md

 ```

 # Development priorities

+These are the proirities for the project when it comes to development.
+Ideally we never sacrifice an earlier priority for the sake of a later one.

 1. Correctness.
 Worlds are rendered as accurately as possible.
 2. Speed.
 Worlds are rendered as fast as possible.